 Soulwax : Nite Versions

-People tend to forget that rock and roll was, is and forever shall be `dance music.’
-What that means is music shouldn’t have to be backed by that incessant `unhts-uhnts’ to be considered something to which you can move your body, no matter how awkward you might look.
-Soulwax, aka 2 Many DJ’s, whom some would argue are the progenitors of the `mash-up,’ remind us of that fact on Nite Versions, the duo’s latest album.
-Chiefly inspired by both Human League, whose Love and Dancing was an entire album of 12″ versions of the songs from Dare, and Duran Duran, whose “Night Versions” of their various hit singles were meant strictly for the dance clubs.
-Before there was `house’ or `jungle’ or the rest of the monotonous litany of dance subgenres, there was the `remix,’ and rock artists from Adam Ant to Billy Idol benefited from its usage.
-Of course, for DJ’s and `dance’ artists, this is nothing new, but Soulwax reach back into our collective memory of the days when the remix wasn’t just a given, it was something rare and precious, a gift for those devoted fans who just needed to have every release.
+People tend to forget that rock ‘n’ roll was, is and forever shall be “dance music.”
+Music need not be backed by incessant bass thump to be considered something to which you can move your body, no matter how awkward you might look.
+Soulwax, aka 2ManyDJs, whom some would argue are the progenitors of the mash-up, remind us of that fact on Nite Versions.
+The record is chiefly inspired by both Human League, whose Love and Dancing was an entire album of 12-inch versions of the songs from Dare, and Duran Duran, whose “Night Versions” of their various hit singles were meant strictly for the dance clubs.
+Before there was house or jungle or the full lexicon of dance subgenres, there was the remix, and rock artists from Adam Ant to Billy Idol benefited from its usage as much as those in pop or disco.
+Of course, for DJs and electronic artists, this is nothing new, but Soulwax reach back into our collective memory of the days when the remix wasn’t just a given, it was something rare and precious, a gift for those devoted fans who just needed to have every release.

 Daft Punk is playing at my house….sort of.
 The first track of Soulwax’s new album is essentially a Daft Punk track with different lyrics.
 In Daft Punk’s version of “Teachers,” the French duo rattles off a list of electro-pioneers and heroes, whereas Soulwax’s remix looks to the rock world for its idols.
-The rock has always informed Soulwax’s tunes, whether in their Iggy Pop meets Salt n’ Pepa mash-up that made Nick Hornby’s Songbook, or in the wailing guitar of the second track, “Miserable Girl.”
-Soulwax manage to avoid the trips and traps of the commonplace remix or “Night Version,” remaining as true to rock music as they do to modern day `dance music.’
+The rock has always informed Soulwax’s tunes, whether in their Iggy Pop meets Salt’ n’ Pepa mash-up that made Nick Hornby’s Songbook, or in the wailing guitar of the second track, “Miserable Girl.”
+Soulwax manage to avoid the trips and traps of the commonplace remix or “Night Version,” remaining as true to rock music as they do to modern day dance music.
 In fact, their intention was to make a collection of dance mixes that could be played both in clubs, and in large arenas.

 One such gem is “NY Lipps,” the one song that could be debated as being a mash-up.
-It takes their track, “NY Excuse,” and the old Lipps, Inc. song, “Funkytown,” out of the disco and puts it into the modern day `dance party for one,’ the iPod.
+It takes their track, “NY Excuse,” and the old Lipps, Inc. song, “Funkytown,” out of the disco and puts it into the modern day dance party for one—the iPod.
 And yes, somehow Soulwax manages to extract the cheese factor from one of Homer Simpson’s favorite tracks.
 Throw in the huge club hit “E Talking” and their collaboration with DFA, “Another Excuse,” and you have one stellar all night party.
-Soulwax haven’t entirely given up on pushing the boundaries of the dance genre, I hope, but instead have taken a brief pause with Nite Versions, an audio love letter to the 12″ remix.
+Soulwax haven’t entirely given up on pushing the boundaries of the dance genre, I hope, but instead have taken a brief pause with Nite Versions, an audio love letter to the 12-inch remix.

 Similar Albums:

-Soulwax - Nite Versions
+Soulwax Nite Versions review

 Scroll To Top